Adroiti/docs-for-code-review-tools/checkstyle-FinalClass.md

-Pattern: Check that class which has only private constructors is declared as final
+Pattern: Class should be declared as final

 Issue: -